ilya-maltsev/access_tickets/README.md

 Before start using this plugin needs to set base parameters of access_tickets via URL /settings/plugin/access_tickets.
 And then set the group leaders (Groupliders can view the access of workers consisting in the respective groups) Groups of users, for which leaders are set to be available for selection in the "Availability" when editing a resource.
+Users who are in the selected group when editing a resource, the resource will be able to choose when completing an access request.
 ###
 RU:
 ###